jquery-validation/jquery-validation/CONTRIBUTING.md

 ## Linting

 To run jshint and other tools, use `grunt`.
-To install, you need nodejs and npm, then run `npm install -g grunt`.
+To install, you need nodejs and npm, then run `npm install -g grunt-cli`.
+More details are available on their website http://gruntjs.com/getting-started.